MechMadHog/fCC-WebStack/02-js-algorithms-data-structures/JavaScript-Algorithms-and-Data-Structures-Portfolio-Projects.md

 Many of these projects will start small and practical — validators, converters, and calculators — but the goal, as with my first certificate, is to **expand and customize** each one into something that feels like a true portfolio piece.

+## 📚 Sub-Projects
+Alongside the main certificate projects, I’ll be creating smaller apps and experiments with JavaScript:

 ---

 ## 1. 🔁 Palindrome Checker